 Another unique choice is metal lattice wine racks.
 If you're on a budget, or just appreciate a clean, simple aesthetic, these might be the right choice for you.
 Metal lattice wine racks are a set of interlocking, heavy-gauge wire shelves.
 Available as a kit, metal lattice wine racks are a great choice for a do-it-yourselfer.
 Each kit holds 150 bottles, making metal lattice wine racks a great choice for the avid collector.

-Metal wine racks are also a great choice for commercial wine sellers, because they are cost-effective and easy to set up and move around.
+Metal wine racks are also a great choice for commercial wine cellers, because they are cost-effective and easy to set up and move around.
 Many commercial wine sellers choose to use metal wine racks for their back-room storage, and more traditional wooden wine racks in their retail section.
 We carry a wide variety of wine racks designed for retailers.

 Stackable wine racks